jorix/OL-FeaturePopups/README.md

 **FeaturePopups** wraps the management of popups and SelectFeature control of [OpenLayers](http://openlayers.org).

-The branch that is considered stable is: [1-FeaturePopups](https://github.com/jorix/OL-FeaturePopups/tree/1-FeaturePopups)

-Branch **gh-pages** may be not stable (is equivalent to *master*), there are no major changes expected in this branch and starts the process of consolidation.

 Please, open a **issue** if you have questions or problems using this control.

 Operation: